 Financial instruments, which potentially subject Federal-Mogul to concentrations of credit risk, consist primarily of accounts receivable and cash investments.
 Federal-Mogul's customer base includes virtually every significant global light and commercial vehicle manufacturer and a large number of distributors, installers and retailers of automotive aftermarket parts.
 Federal-Mogul's credit evaluation process and the geographical dispersion of sales transactions help to mitigate credit risk concentration.
-No individual customer accounted for more than 6% of Federal-Mogul's direct sales during the years ended December 31, 2013.
-During 2012, Federal-Mogul granted terms extension with certain customers in the North American aftermarket.
-As a result, Federal-Mogul had one VCS customer that accounted for 14% of its net accounts receivable balance as of December 31, 2013.
+No individual customer accounted for more than 6% of Federal-Mogul's direct sales during the years ended December 31, 2014.
+Federal-Mogul had two Motorparts customer that accounted for 18% of its net accounts receivable balance as of December 31, 2014.
 Federal-Mogul requires placement of cash in financial institutions evaluated as highly creditworthy.